cconsta1/SexEst/README.md

 If everything works, you can visit your web-app using the address `http://localhost:8501/` in your browser.

-# Running the Docker Image as a container on a web server
+# Running the docker image as a container on a web server

 Assuming that you have already installed docker on your webserver (`sudo apt-get install docker.io` should work), you can build the